-How to establish an agile, user-centred digital function in Government organisations
+How to establish an agile, user-centred digital delivery function in Government organisations

 Over the last 12 months, our delivery team have been delivering exciting new projects across the organisation as well as supporting our existing suite of processes and applications.
 Alongside this core delivery activity, we have also been focused on how we can:

 - Introduce multi-disciplinary teams

 - Adopt agile ways of workingand deliver to the GDS Service Standard

 - Establish a clear portfolio process to operate within sustainable WIP limits

 - Support colleagues navigate change with clear guidance and training

 - Improve communication and collaboration by working in open

 - Sign up to the digital and technology spend controls process